E-Commerce

 • Where are you trying to reach your target audience?
 Will it be through a higher intent with paid and organic search or lower intent with social media?
 Think about how well certain channels perform domestically for your business and how it may be applied across borders.

-And finally, one of the most important questions to explore: How are you going to adapt your business’s website, ads, social media presence, etc., to speak to these audiences?
-To achieve success within international markets, a strategy must include translation and localization of content.
+And finally, one of the most important questions to explore: How are you going to adapt your business’s website, ads, and social media presence to speak to these global audiences?
+To achieve success within international markets, you’ll need to consider global localization of your content.

-Localizing website content includes supporting preferred payment options for targeted locations.
-Localizing campaigns and other marketing content accurately communicates specific interests and pain points to the right target audience in each market.
-Sales and promotions may also need to be adapted since shopping holidays are often country-specific.
-Finally, your customer service team can respond to queries in the language they’re submitted, enabling end-to-end support for your customers’ needs.
+You need to localize web-based content and other digital channels, like payment portals and marketing material.
+Sales and promotions may also need to be adapted since shopping holidays are often country specific.
+Finally, you should provide localized customer service to handle queries in the language they’re submitted, enabling end-to-end support for your customers’ needs.

 Test, Optimize, Repeat